djaessel/Py2MBScript/README.md

 there are several lines and different, sometimes confusing codes to implement these.

 For now this is only a test and kind of prove of concept trial.
-In the "test_cases" folder you can write the python versions of the otherwise MBScript versions of the thing.
+In the "modules" folder you can write the python versions of the otherwise MBScript versions of the thing.
-(Later or also currently some will be in the "modules" folder, just check it out.)

 Later on, once you run: